-(B) Notwithstanding any contrary provision of this

-chapter, a county that used a voter registration system before the effective date of this section may continue to use that system until the o county acqui ires a new vot er regis stration .
-5 78 system, which shai - ll meet the requ iremer nts of this chapter.
-5 579

-Sec.
-3513.041.
-A write-in space shall be provided on the 580 ballot for every office, except in an election for which the 581 board of elections has received no valid declarations of intent 582 to be a write-in candidate under this section.
+(B) Notwithstanding any contrary provision of this575chapter, a county that used a voter registration system before576the effective date of this section may continue to use that577system until the county acquires a new voter registration578system, which shall meet the requirements of this chapter.579 board of elections has received no valid declarations of intent 582 to be a write-in candidate under this section.
 Write-in votes 583 shall not be counted for any candidate who has not filed a 584 declaration of intent to be a write-in candidate pursuant to 585 this section.
 A qualified person who has filed a declaration of 586 intent may receive write-in votes at either a primary or general 587 election.
 Any candidate shall file a declaration of intent to be 588 a write-in candidate before four p.m. of the seventy-second day 589 preceding the election at which such candidacy is to be 590 considered.
 If the election is to be determined by electors of a 591 county or a district or subdivision within the county, such 592 declaration shall be filed with the board of elections of that 593 county.
 If the election is to be determined by electors of a 594 subdivision located in more than one county, such declaration 595 shall be filed with the board of elections of the county in 596 which the major portion of the population of such subdivision is 597 located.
 If the election is to be determined by electors of a 598 district comprised of more than one county but less than all of 599 the counties of the state, such declaration shall be filed with 600 the board of elections of the most populous county in such 601 district.
 Any candidate for an office to be voted upon by 602 electors throughout the entire state shall file a declaration of 603 intent to be a write-in candidate with the secretary of state 604 before four p.m. of the seventy-second day preceding the 605 election at which such candidacy is to be considered.
 In 606 addition, candidates for president and vice-president of the 607 United States shall also file with the secretary of state by 608 that seventy-second day a slate of presidential electors 609 sufficient in number to satisfy the requirements of the United 610 States constitution.
 611